 - Quick start for construction to keep our compliance schedule on track.

-- Community Benefits Agreements that set contracting and workforce equity commitments.
+- Regional Workforce Equity Agreements that set contracting and workforce equity commitments.

 Construction Updates: For information about current and upcoming field work, visit the Filtration Construction webpage.

-These investments in the future of Portland’s drinking water will be funded through business and residential customer rates and by borrowing money over time.
-We secured long-term, low-cost federal financing through the Water Infrastructure Finance and Innovation Act (WIFIA) to help build the Bull Run Treatment Projects.
+These investments in the future of Portland’s drinking water are funded through business and residential customer rates and by borrowing money over time.
+We secured long-term, low-cost federal financing through the Water Infrastructure Finance and Innovation Act (WIFIA) to help build the Bull Run Filtration Projects.
 The WIFIA loan will significantly reduce the cost to ratepayers while keeping the region’s water safe and abundant for generations to come.

-- Low interest rate is fixed and locked in for the life of the loan
+- Low interest rate of 1.89 percent is locked in for the life of the loan.

-We are committed to keeping water rates affordable by actively managing costs throughout the life of the project.
-We will continue to assist those who struggle to afford their bill through the expanded low-income assistance program.
+We're committed to keeping water rates affordable by actively managing costs throughout the life of the project.
+We'll continue to assist those who struggle to afford their bill through the expanded low-income assistance program.
 If you’re having trouble affording your bill, our Financial Assistance program may be able to help.